MASTERING THE CRAFT OF NARRATIVE WRITING

 3. NO PROBLEM?
 NO STORY!
 HOW CONFLICT DRIVES A NARRATIVE

-Often when a student understands the need for a problem in a story, their completed work will still not be successful.
-This is because, often in life, problems remain unsolved.
-Hurdles are not always successfully overcome.
-Students pick up on this.
+Even when students grasp the need for a problem in their story, their completed work may still fall short.
+Often, this is because, in real life, problems frequently remain unresolved.
+Hurdles are not always successfully overcome, and students instinctively reflect this in their stories.

 A good practical exercise for students to get to grips with this is to provide copies of stories and have them identify the central problem or conflict in each through discussion.
 Familiar fables or fairy tales such as Three Little Pigs, The Boy Who Cried Wolf, Cinderella, etc., are great for this.